McPherson College and Ottawa clash Saturday.

 The Bulldogs have had nice balance.
 Quarterback Jake Snodgrass actually is the top rusher with 290 yards, though Terrance Jones and Havelock Pomele aren’t far behind.
 Snodgrass already is over the 1,000-yard passing mark with 1,174 and nine scores, though he has been picked off seven times.

-Page 2 of 2 - Julius Record is far and away the top receiver with 45 catches for 507 yards and four scores, including 15 catches for 270 yards against Bethel.
+Julius Record is far and away the top receiver with 45 catches for 507 yards and four scores, including 15 catches for 270 yards against Bethel.
 But Snodgrass also has made good use of tight ends Paul Rotering and Byron O’Rourke, who have come up big in some fourth-down situations.

 Perhaps what was best about the off week was getting some players healed.
 Brian Gahagan returns to the defensive line, and the Bulldogs will welcome back Jimmy Wilson in the back seven.